oracle/terraform-provider-oci/website/docs/d/datacatalog_catalog_type.html.markdown

 The following arguments are supported:

-* `catalog_id` - (Required) unique Catalog identifier
+* `catalog_id` - (Required) Unique catalog identifier.
-* `fields` - (Optional) Used to control which fields are returned in a Type response.
+* `fields` - (Optional) Specifies the fields to return in a type response.
-* `type_key` - (Required) Unique Type key.
+* `type_key` - (Required) Unique type key.

 ## Attributes Reference

 The following attributes are exported:

-* `catalog_id` - The Catalog's Oracle ID (OCID).
+* `catalog_id` - The data catalog's OCID.
-* `description` - Detailed description of the Type.
+* `description` - Detailed description of the type.
 * `external_type_name` - Mapping type equivalence in the external system.
 * `is_approved` - Indicates whether the type is approved for use as a classifying object.
 * `is_internal` - Indicates whether the type is internal, making it unavailable for use by metadata elements.
 * `is_tag` - Indicates whether the type can be used for tagging metadata elements.
-* `key` - Unique Type key that is immutable.
+* `key` - Unique type key that is immutable.
 * `name` - The immutable name of the type.
-* `properties` - A map of arrays which defines the Type specific properties, both required and optional.
+* `properties` - A map of arrays which defines the type specific properties, both required and optional.
 The map keys are category names and the values are arrays contiaing all property details.
 Every property is contained inside of a category.
-Most Types have required properties within the "default" category.
+Most types have required properties within the "default" category.
 Example: `{ "properties": { "default": { "attributes:": [ { "name": "host", "type": "string", "isRequired": true, "isUpdatable": false }, ... ] } } }`
-* `state` - The current state of the Type.
+* `state` - The current state of the type.
 * `type_category` - Indicates the category this type belongs to.
-For instance , data assets , connections.
+For instance, data assets, connections.
-* `uri` - URI to the Type instance in the API.
+* `uri` - URI to the type instance in the API.